-The list above might seem like the obvious but it’s amazing how much we hold on to without even realising!
+The list above might seem like the obvious.
+But it’s amazing how much we hold on to without even realizing!

 Benefits of Clearing Clutter

-- You can enjoy your space or home more
+- You can enjoy your space and home more

 - You will be able to find things easily